 Ulcerative Colitis: Tofacitinib is indicated for the treatment of adult patients with moderately to severely active ulcerative colitis (UC).

 *Take according to the doctor’s advice

 Rheumatoid arthritis is an autoimmune disease characterized by a dysregulation of pro-inflammatory cytokines including IL7, IL15, IL21, IL6, IFN-alpha, and IFN-beta.
-(3) Cytokines signalling results in tissue inflammation and joint damage by stimulating the recruitment and activation of immune cells via the janus kinase signalling pathway.
+(3) Cytokine signaling results in tissue inflammation and joint damage by stimulating the recruitment and activation of immune cells via the Janus kinase signaling pathway.

-Tofacitinib is a partial and reversible janus kinase (JAK) inihibitor that will prevent the body from responding to cytokine signals.
+Tofacitinib is a partial and reversible Janus kinase (JAK) inhibitor that will prevent the body from responding to cytokine signals.
 By inhibiting JAKs, tofacitinib prevents the phosphorylation and activation of STATs.
-The JAK-STAT signalling pathway is involved in the transcription of cells involved in hematopoiesis, and immune cell function.
+The JAK-STAT signaling pathway is involved in the transcription of cells involved in hematopoiesis, and immune cell function.
 Tofacitinib works therapeutically by inhibiting the JAK-STAT pathway to decrease the inflammatory response.
 However, there is evidence to suggest that it may also achieve efficacy via other pathways as well.